-Senate panel backs Kavanaugh; Flake requests FBI probe
+Senate Republican leaders agree to new FBI background investigation of Kavanaugh

 “I can say about Ms. Ford, I feel sorry for her, and I do believe something happened to her, and I don’t know when and where,” Graham said.
 “But I don’t believe it was Brett Kavanaugh.”

-Shortly after the Judiciary Committee convened Friday, the panel voted down a motion on party lines by Sen. Richard Blumenthal, D-Conn., to subpoena Mark Judge, a high school classmate of Kavanaugh.
-Ford has alleged that Judge witnessed the assault.
+Shortly after the Judiciary Committee convened Friday, the panel voted down a motion on party lines by Sen. Richard Blumenthal, D-Conn., to subpoena Judge, who had said he does not want to be part of a committee hearing.

 The committee then voted, again along party lines, to decide on Kavanaugh’s nomination at 1:30 p.m.
 The votes prompted outrage from Democrats.